msperandio/openanpr_mailchecker/README.md

 3 - Run the script: "start_env.sh"

-4 - Enter Grafana at port 3000 and install the plugin https://grafana.com/grafana/plugins/frser-sqlite-datasource/
+4 - Enter Grafana at port 3000, install and configure the sqlite plugin https://grafana.com/grafana/plugins/frser-sqlite-datasource/

 5 - Setup run.sh as a cronjob at the desired rate

 # TODO
 - alternatives download from ftp or http or local
-- autmoatic script to deploy the whole system with cronjob at 12h
 - deploy sqlite-web and grafana with nginx (and zm)
+- - automatic script to deploy the whole system with cronjob at 12h